PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 - [`vm2`](https://github.com/patriksimek/vm2) has a different isolation model.
 Each "VM" runs in an isolated NodeVM context, in the same thread as the rest of the app.
 There are no memory or CPU limits we can enforce.
 You run the code locally, but don’t share any variables with the host app.

 While `isolated-vm` felt like a great fit because of its emphasis on security, its implementation [wasn't a success](https://github.com/PostHog/posthog/issues/6855#issuecomment-853879421).

-> At the end of the day, I (Marius) would have had to implement some proxying code similar to vm2, just to get fetch working, and decided it's not worth the effort, considering the time budget and the extremely likely case that I'll leave in some security holes.
+Narius would have had to implement proxying similar to `vm2` just to get fetch working, and that wasn't worth the effort.

-`vm2` didn't have this problem, as it had its own system of proxies that make sharing code between the host and the VM seamless.
+`vm2` had its own system of proxies that make sharing code between the host and the VM seamless.

 Because of this, we decided to change our security model.
 On PostHog Cloud, we would vet the apps ourselves, before allowing everyone to use them.
 Self-hosted users were free to write and use as many [arbitrary apps](https://github.com/PostHog/posthog/issues/6855) as they please.